JackAdams/meteor-transactions/README.md

 App Level Transactions for Meteor + Mongo
 -----------------------------------------

 This package is used to simulate transactions (at the application level) for Mongo.
-It is a more robust version of the `babrahams:transactions` package (with the same API).

 Although this package aims to improve the overall data integrity of your app, __do not__ use it to write banking applications or anything like that.

-Note: because this package attempts to implement something similar to a [mongo 2-phase commit](http://docs.mongodb.org/manual/tutorial/perform-two-phase-commits/), it makes twice the number of db writes as the more naive implementation of "transactions" in `babrahams:transactions@0.6.21`.
+Note: because this package attempts to implement something similar to a [mongo 2-phase commit](http://docs.mongodb.org/manual/tutorial/perform-two-phase-commits/), it makes twice the number of db writes as the more naive implementation in `babrahams:transactions@0.6.21`.

-A "transaction" can be a single action (insert, update or remove) on a single document, or a set of different actions across different documents.
+A transaction can be a single action (insert, update or remove) on a single document, or a set of different actions across different documents.

 An example app is up at [http://transactions.meteor.com/](http://transactions.meteor.com).
 [Github repo](https://github.com/JackAdams/transactions-example) for the example app.